mojaloop/mojaloop-specification/proposals/adrianhopebailie-201908.md

 payment.

-### Generalizing Transaction Outcome Notifications for Payees and other Participants
+### Generalizing Transaction Outcome Notifications

+`POST /quotes#subscribers` is a list of `Subscriber` objects each representing an interested party in the transaction.

-The `Subscriber` data element takes the form of:
+The `Subscriber` object takes the form of:

 | Name               | Cardinality | Type               | Description                                                                             |
 | ------------------ | ----------- | ------------------ | --------------------------------------------------------------------------------------- |